delta6626/365-days-of-code/day3/markdown-previewer/readme.md

 ## 📄 License

 This project is open-source under the MIT License.
+Free to use and modify.

 ---